coder3112/Mathematics-IA/matrices.typ

 This is a matrix where the number of columns and rows are different.

 == Transpose of a matrix
-A tranpose operation on a matrix acts to switch the columns and rows of a matrix.
+A transpose operation on a matrix acts to switch the columns and rows of a matrix.
 It is represented by a superscript $T$: $A^T$ is the transpose matrix of $A$.
 #example[
   $
   mat(